varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/server/Fullstack.md

 ---
-description: How to declare a full stack Kobweb project and define API routes.
+description: How to declare a full-stack Kobweb project and define API routes.
 follows: Index
 ---

+Kobweb not only helps you create frontend files for a website, but it also makes it easy to add backend functionality as well.

+Similar to how you define pages on the frontend, you can declare annotated API methods on the backend, at which point Kobweb can discover them and handle all the boilerplate around setting up a web server for you.

+All backend features also support Kobweb's live reloading experience, so you can iterate on your server while it is running.

+> [!QUESTION]
+> Are you an experienced Ktor user who prefers to maintain full control over their backend?
+If so, consider reading the
+> ${DocsLink("Using a Custom Backend", "/docs/guides/existing-backend")} guide as well, to understand your options.

-## Declare a full stack project
+## Declare a full-stack project

 In your site's build script, make sure you call `configAsKobwebApplication(includeServer = true)`.
 Just with that done, you are ready to write server logic for your Kobweb site.